 I’ve found that if you say there’s going to be a property downturn and you’ll get retweeted.

 If you say we’ll have a big downturn and newspapers will quote you.

-But if you say we’re nearing the next G.F.C. and that property values will fall 40 percent and you’ll get on Television.
+But if you say we’re nearing the next Global Financial Crisis and that property values will fall 30 per cent and you’ll get on Television.

-However, if you mention that good times are ahead, that certain property submarkets will finish the year higher than they started, or that our property markets are not going to crash, a common reaction from commentators and spectators alike is that you are either a salesman or you don’t understand the true risks.
+However, if you mention that good times are ahead, that most property submarkets will finish the year higher than they started, or that our property markets are going to correct, but they are not going to crash, a common reaction from commentators and spectators alike is that you are either a salesman or you don’t understand the true risks.